-This picture show: The second cable with connector is attached to the barrel adapter and wrench torqued.
+The second cable with connector is attached to the barrel adapter and wrench torqued.
 The connector on the right has an O ring in it's mouth and it is sealed to the coax internally with silicone grease.

-This picture show: A small roll of Coax-Seal.
+A small roll of Coax-Seal.
 It is a putty like material in tape form.
 The white waxed paper keeps it from sticking to its self.